 Who can consume Khapli Wheat?

 Khapli wheat is safe to be consumed by kids, adults, the elderly, and pregnant women.
-However, people intolerant to gluten or suffering from celiac disease should consult their doctor before consuming Khapli wheat.
+However, people intolerant to gluten or suffering from celiac disease should consult their doctor before consuming Khapli wheats.

-Khapli wheat is a powerhouse of nutrition and can be consumed whole to make khichdi or grind into flour to make Indian bread like roti, paratha, puri, dosa, and uttapam.
-The easiest way to introduce Khapli wheat into your diet is through Khapli atta, you can make hot rotis from this and have it with your favorite dal, sabzi, or chicken curry!
+Khapli wheats is a powerhouse of nutrition and can be consumed whole to make khichdi or grind into flour to make Indian bread like roti, paratha, puri, dosa, and uttapam.
+The easiest way to introduce Khapli wheats into your diet is through Khapli atta, you can make hot rotis from this and have it with your favorite dal, sabzi, or chicken curry!

-This is surely not an alternative to normal wheat, but Khapli wheat can also be added to your diet for added nutritional benefits.
+This is surely not an alternative to normal wheat, but Khapli wheats can also be added to your diet for added nutritional benefits.